ACHIEVEMENTS AND PERFORMANCE: April 2016 – March 2017

 Food – Middleton Central Foodbank

-In March 2014 we started working on the set-up phase for starting the foodbank, we operate this new resource for the benefit of the community, under the name – Middleton Central Foodbank registered with Trussell Trust which is a national Christian foodbank network.
+In March 2014 we started working on the set-up of our foodbank under the name – Middleton Central Foodbank which is registered with Trussell Trust a national Christian foodbank network.

-The foodbank was opened to the public at the end of July 2014 after several months of preparations.
-During the year up to the end of March 2015 we supported 1034 individuals with emergency food parcels (658 adults and 376 children).
-We received donations of 12.5 tonnes of food and gave away 9.6 tonnes in support of needy families and individuals in the area where experiencing food poverty or food crisis.
-In addition to this we also support some local school breakfast clubs by providing cereals and other items to help them provide breakfast to needy children.
+We received donations of 11.7 tonnes of food during the year and gave away 14.6 tonnes (25% increase over last year) to support needy families and individuals in the area who were experiencing food poverty or food crisis.
+In addition to this we continued to support some local school breakfast clubs by providing cereals and other items to help them provide breakfast to needy children.

 Working Relationships with other organisations